French Press/Cafetiere (1 cup) - Total brew time 4-5 mins

 Probably the most widely used home brew method which uses a plunge filter system to brew and separate the grounds.
 Catering for individuals and groups alike this method is ideal for those seeking a fuller body cup of coffee.

-Boil the kettle to an ideal brewing water temperature of 91-93C.
-Once boiled, add water to the cafetiere to preheat for a more consistent brew.
+Once the kettle is boiled, add water to the cafetiere to preheat for a more consistent brew.

-Empty the preheated water from the cafetiere, add your ground beans and place cafetiere on the scales.
+Empty the preheated water from the cafetiere and add your ground beans and place the cafetiere on the scales.

-Add the top of the cafetiere and plunge the filter just enough to submerge the coffee under water level.
-Set timer for 4 minutes of brewing.
+At 0.30 add the top of the cafetiere and plunge the filter just enough to submerge the floating coffee grounds under water level.

-After 4 minutes, slowly push down the plunger to seperate the coffee grounds at the bottom of the cafetiere and hey presto you’re ready to pour out a cup of coffee.
+At 4.00 gently push down the plunger to seperate the coffee grounds at the bottom of the cafetiere.
+Hey presto you’re ready to pour and enjoy a cup of coffee.

 Note: To avoid over brewing which causes bitterness we recommend pouring the coffee fairly soon after its brewed.